 Set the big pointer from the dial indicator to zero at the maximum runout.

 Click on the pictures to enlarge them.

-When you know the exact cylinder bore size, you can check with piston diameter you need.
+When you know the exact cylinder bore size, you can check what piston diameter you need.
 With all VHM pistons, a packing list is included in the box.
-The minimum piston-cylinder clearance is indicated on this list.
+The minimum piston to cylinder clearance is indicated on this list.

-For example: your cylinder bore is Ø54.02 and the minimum piston-cylinder clearance is 0.07.
-Then you should need a piston diameter of Ø53.95.
+For example: your cylinder bore is Ø54.02 mm and the minimum piston to cylinder clearance is 0.07 mm.
+Then you should need a piston diameter of Ø53.95 mm.